agadzinski93/update-cpanel-dns-records/README.md

 ## CPanel API Key

 In order to make calls to the CPanel API, you must generate an API token in your account.
-This feature is likely under Security labeled Manage API Tokens.
+This feature is likely [Manage API Tokens](https://docs.cpanel.net/knowledge-base/security/how-to-use-cpanel-api-tokens/).

-This key is a necessary environment variable but you may also need it to determine the line indexes of the records you wish to modify.
+This key is a necessary environment variable.

 ## Get DNS Records